 The Upper College: a new cloister for the university

-In 1532, the university acquired a second location in addition to its building on Rheinsprung Street: the former Augustinian monastery.
+In 1532, the university acquired a second location in addition to its building on the Rheinsprung: the former Augustinian monastery.

 At the beginning of the nineteenth century, the buildings of the Upper College no longer offered sufficient space for the university.
 In 1836, Building Inspector Amadeus Merian was commissioned to develop a spatial plan for a new multipurpose structure that would also house the university’s collections and library.